sholtomaud/phd/Literature Review/litrev.md

 The Healthy HeadWaters final report used a hybrid of indexing and quantitative methods known as MCA [@dnrm_activity_2013-1, p.32].
 This method used Weights ($\mathit{Wt}$) to value perceived relative importance, with the weighting done by a panel of experts.
 Ranks ($\mathit{Rnk}$) are based on properties of the attributes ($\mathit{a}$) for example the  magnitude of draw-down, and can vary spatially ($\mathit{x,y,z}$).

-Whilst the load-resistor model may look at gross failures and the downstream risks, it does not typically address the pollution associated with such a failure.
 The Healthy Headwaters' Groundwater Risks Report identified two different nomenclatures for addressing pollution entering the environment - these are the Hazard model, and the "source–pathway–receptor" (SPR) model [@beckers_groundwater_2013, @holdgate_perspective_1979] ^[Holdgate also uses the "source-pathway-sink", or "source-pathway-target" terminology].
 Beckers et al argue that these methods have an equivalent outcome [-@beckers_groundwater_2013, p.28].

+#### Failure modes, effects and criticality analysis

+comparative risk profiles  [@dnrm_activity_2013-1, p.128].

 selected attributes for source (hazard), pathway (vulnerability) and receptor (consequence)